August 29, 2011

 Bram Piot - Paul Robinson - Simon Cavaillès

-© The authors and Senegal Wildlife 2012-2016.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to the author(s) and Senegal Wildlife with appropriate and specific direction to the original content.
+© The authors and Senegal Wildlife 2012-2017.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors is prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to the author(s) and Senegal Wildlife, with appropriate and specific direction to the original content.

 Header photo: Cap Vert IBA, Dakar

 The defunct, twin volcanoes of Mamelles, in Dakar's Ouakam arrondissement, with Cape Verde Shearwaters and Bottle-nosed Dolphins.
-The rocky coast of Dakar, forming the Cap Vert Important Bird Area, is an outstanding site for seabirds.
+The rocky coast of Dakar, forming the Cap Vert Important Bird Area, is an outstanding site for seabirds (photo: P. Robinson)